Python script to find dependency cycles in GraphViz dot files

 It probably would have taken me hours to come up with that by hand, let alone realize that Service[puppet] is the common item in all of them, and hence the problem.
 With that little tidbit of information, I managed to track down an extraneous “require puppet” that this all originated from.
 I sincerely hope that this script will save someone else at least as much time as it took me to write (I know it will for me…).

-You can always obtain the latest version of this script from dot_find_cycles.py (SVN), or by checking out my misc-scripts SVN repository.
-It’s free for use and distribution, provided that you leave my copyright/attribution and source URL notice intact, update the changelog, and send any features/fixes back to me.
+You can always obtain the latest version of this script from my github repository It’s free for use and distribution, provided that you leave my copyright/attribution and source URL notice intact, update the changelog, and send any features/fixes back to me.
 The script is written in Python, and depends on the python-networkx, graphviz-python, and pydot packages (all of which are available as packages in the default repos of Fedora and CentOS at least).
 For Puppet purposes, I’d recommend running this on expanded_relationships.dot to get the full information.

 #!/usr/bin/env python